LinguaPhylo/linguaPhylo.github.io/features.md

 facilitating a lower barrier to entry and a gentler learning curve.

 Any variable or generator can be vectorized to produce a vector of independent and identically distributed random variables.
-This can be done in two ways: by using the "replicates" keyword, or by passing an array into the arguments of the generator.
+This can be done in two ways: (1) by using the "replicates" keyword, or (2) by passing arrays into the arguments of the generator.

-1. Example using the replicates keyword
+Example 1: Using the replicates keyword

 ```
 pi ~ Dirichlet(conc=[2, 2, 2, 2], replicates=3);
 ```

-{:start="2"}
-2. Example allowing all arguments of the function `hky` to be vectorised, which results in more compact and expressive model specifications.
+Example 2: Vectorization using arguments.
+The `hky` function can be vectorised by passing in arrays as its arguments

 ```
 k ~ LogNormal(meanlog=0.5, sdlog=1.0, replicates=3);